Get cover that works for your pet and your budget.

 Petcover’s Lifetime policies provide cover for your pet throughout its entire life, which guarantees peace of mind for owners whose pets develop long-term, chronic or recurring illnesses.
 There are three levels of Lifetime cover available:

-The Superior Lifetime policy provides $20,000 cover for dogs and $15,000 cover for cats to help you pay vet expenses for treatments due to injury, accident or illness.
+The Superior Lifetime policy provides $20,000 cover for dogs, $15,000 cover for cats and $6,000 for birds to help you pay vet expenses for treatments due to injury, accident or illness.
 It also includes $4,000 cover for complementary treatments such as acupuncture and hydrotherapy, as well as up to $2,000 for loss due to theft or straying.
 In addition, $5 million of third-party liability cover is included for dogs.

-Petcover’s Mid-point Lifetime policy provides $15,000 in veterinary fees cover for dogs and $10,000 cover for cats.
+Petcover’s Mid-point Lifetime policy provides $15,000 in veterinary fees cover for dogs, $10,000 cover for cats and $4,000 for birds.
 It also includes $2,000 cover for complementary treatments, cover for boarding fees, plus $3 million third-party liability cover for dogs.

-This is a budget-level plan that provides $10,000 veterinary fee cover for dogs and $9,000 for cats.
+This is a budget-level plan that provides $10,000 veterinary fee cover for dogs, $9,000 for cats and $2,000 for birds.
 Other benefits include up to $2,000 cover for complementary and alternative treatments and $3 million third-party liability insurance for dogs.

 One-year Economy policies